accurascan/Android-KYC/README.md

 # Accura KYC Android SDK - OCR, Face Match & Liveness Check
-Android KYC SDK - OCR &amp; Face Match <br/>
+Android KYC SDK - OCR &amp; Face Match <br/><br/>
-Accura OCR is used for Optical character recognition.<br/>
+Accura OCR is used for Optical character recognition.<br/><br/>
 Accura Face Match is used for Matching 2 Faces.
 Source and Target.
-It matches the User Image from a Selfie vs User Image in document.<br/>
+It matches the User Image from a Selfie vs User Image in document.<br/><br/>
-Accura Authentication is used for your customer verification and authentication.Unlock the True Identity of Your Users with 3D Selfie Technology<br/>
+Accura Authentication is used for your customer verification and authentication.Unlock the True Identity of Your Users with 3D Selfie Technology<br/><br/>

-Below steps to setup AccuraOcr To your project.
+Below steps to setup Accura SDK's to your project.

 ## Install SDK in to your App